 We’re going to be using a lot of vanilla.
 In fact, this recipe calls for 1 tablespoon of vanilla extract in the cupcake batter.
 Using any less is probably the reason why you think that vanilla cupcakes are boring!

-Of course, if you have a cake stand mixer (I just got one!) you can use that.
+If you have a cake stand mixer (I just got one!) you can use that.
+You’ll use the paddle attachment for the batter and the whisk attachment for the frosting.
 But rest assured that I spent many years baking with just a hand mixer and a bowl, and that’s really all you need.

 You’ll just need a bowl and a rubber spatula for the batter, along with a hand mixer for the vegan buttercream frosting.

-I use the Ateco 829 open star tip if you’d like to get the same frosting look as I do.
+For piping bags and tips: I use the Wilton closed star tip if you’d like to get the same frosting look as I do.

-How to make vegan cupcakes in one bowl
+How to make homemade vegan vanilla cupcakes from scratch

 First, we’ll go over how to make the vegan cupcake batter, then the vegan buttercream frosting!